NCAR/micm/docs/source/user_guide/but_how_fast_is_it.rst

 #. :cpp:member:`micm::RosenbrockSolver::SolverResult::stats_`

-    * This is an instance of a :cpp:class:`micm::RosenbrockSolver::SolverStats` struct which contains information about the number of function calls and optionally the total cumulative amount of time spent calling each function.
-For the time to be collected, you must call the ``Solve`` function with a ``true`` templated parameter.
-Please see the example below.
+    * This is an instance of a :cpp:class:`micm::RosenbrockSolver::SolverStats` struct which contains information about the number of individual function calls during solving process and the number of accepted or rejected solutions at every time step.

-First, let's run the simulation but without collecting the solve time.
+Let's run the simulation.
 We'll inspect the solver state and look at what's collected in the stats object.

 .. literalinclude:: ../../../test/tutorial/test_but_how_fast_is_it.cpp
   :language: cpp